reruo321/Java_Practice/Chapter-09/README.md

 ### Buffered Stream
 Using a buffer to temporarily store a stream of data into the memory enhances the speed.
 Take BufferedInputStream and BufferedOutputStream classes to utilize the function.
+### Buffer
+Buffer is a portion in the memory, and the stream of data from it is collected and stored in variables.
+If data was stored directly into the variable, while storing an example string "ABC", the first stored character 'A' in the variable would be overwritten by the next 'B', and so on, so the string would contain only the last character 'C'.
+It is not good.
+However, the buffer instead stores each character one by one in consecutive memory locations, so that the stream of data can be converted into a single solid value.

 ## Character I/O Stream
 The roots of the character I/O stream classes are Reader/Writer.
 Because they internally process character encoding in sequence,